 - Repeat steps 6-10 for the Panopta Clear form.

-You will need to update each of the inbound integrations to use basic authentication, and retrieve the URLs to configure Panopta.
-(The following steps assume that you are using the URL Authentication option, which is the default setting for this communication plan.
-For more information about these options, see Inbound integration service authentication.)
+You need to update each of the inbound integrations to use URL authentication, and retrieve the URLs to configure Panopta.

 To configure an inbound integration and retrieve its URL: